Dried fish: Clipfish

 Over the centuries, several variants of dried fish have evolved.
-Stockfish, dried as fresh fish and not salted, is often confused with clipfish, where the fish is salted before drying.
-After 2–3 weeks in salt the fish has saltmatured, and is transformed from wet salted fish to Clipfish through a drying process.
+Stockfish, dried as fresh fish and not salted, is often confused with clipfish, in which the fish is salted before drying.
+After 2–3 weeks in salt the fish has saltmatured and is transformed from wet salted fish to clipfish through a drying process.
 The salted fish was earlier dried on rocks (clips) on the foreshore.
-The production method of Clipfish (or Bacalhau in Portuguese) was developed by the Portuguese who first mined salt near the brackish water of Aveiro, and brought it to Newfoundland where cod was available in massive quantities. (q.v.).
+The production method for clipfish (or bacalhau in Portuguese) was developed by the Portuguese, who first mined salt near the brackish water of Aveiro and brought it to Newfoundland, where cod was available in tremendous quantities.
 Salting was not economically feasible until the 17th century, when cheap salt from southern Europe became available to the maritime nations of northern Europe.

-Stockfish is cured in a process called fermentation where cold adapted bacteria matures the fish, similar to the maturing process of cheese.
-Clipfish is processed in a chemical curing process called saltmaturing, similar to the maturing processes of other saltmatured products like the Parma ham.
+Stockfish is cured in a process called fermentation in which cold-adapted bacteria matures the fish, similar to the maturing process of cheese.
+Clipfish is processed in a chemical curing process called saltmaturing, similar to the maturing processes of other saltmatured products like Parma ham.